With so much on the line these days, it is important to give back to the community.

-Though there is a glimmer of hope thanks to people adjusting to the new normal, that does not change the fact that families, teachers, public schools and the surrounding community need all the help they can get.
+Though there is a glimmer of hope, thanks to people adjusting to the new normal, that does not change the fact that families, teachers, Linden Community Schools and the surrounding areas need all of the help they can get.

 “Being in the business that we are in, the service industry, we could see firsthand our residents’ struggles — financially, with unemployment going on and various other issues,” said Justin Becker, Co-Owner of Tyrone Woods Manufactured Home Community.

 Mobile and Manufactured Home Living

 Along with donating to Linden Community Schools, 7205 Silver Lake Rd, Linden, MI 48451, Tyrone Woods Manufactured Home Community is committed to making a difference wherever they can — whether it is by brainstorming ideas and donating to charitable organizations or providing in house financing for their must-see manufactured residences and mobile homes.

 “The fact of the matter is people are not able to work as much as they would like or need to, and this weighs heavily on families trying to make ends meet.
 That is why we have made it a point to help our residents financially by offering some of the best mobile home lending around.
 Plus, we will gladly weigh the pros and cons with each and every prospective homebuyer when it comes to purchasing a home instead of leasing one,” Becker said.

 Inside this close-knit housing community, it is not difficult to see why so many people enjoy living here.